 A law firm makes money by providing legal services to a wide variety of individuals, businesses, and organizations.
 A law firm represents clients at hearings, trials, and other court events.
 In some instances, merely providing legal advice is enough to charge a substantial fee.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your law firm is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your law firm is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements